• Skip to primary navigation

 This orzo pasta salad is quick and super easy to make.
 Boil the orzo according to package instructions, then mix in the other ingredients and it's ready.

 It's adaptable.
-You can add fresh basil leaves, swap the sundried tomatoes for cherry tomatoes, or use mozzarella balls in place of feta for more of a caprese salad vibe.
+You can add fresh basil leaves, swap the sundried tomatoes for cherry tomatoes, or use mozzarella balls in place of feta for more of a caprese orzo salad vibe.

 You have the option to use premade pesto or whip up your own pesto.
 Use your favorite ingredients, or what you have on hand.